Kswang2400/checkers/README.md

 # Under Construction!
-Check back soon
+Check Back Soon
 Game incomplete, but feel free to download and test it!

 # Checkers!